py5coding/py5book/content/install.md

 [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/).

-That environment file contains the below information, telling Anaconda to create an environment with Jupyter.
+That environment file contains the below information, telling Anaconda to create a Python 3.10 environment with Jupyter and many of py5's required and optional dependencies.

 ``` yaml
 name: py5coding